-So you’ve set your mind to expand and market into the lucrative and enormous Chinese market but aren’t sure where to start when it comes to advertising.
-Creating an advertising strategy for China isn’t as straightforward as in other countries, but it's possible for anyone willing to learn, even businesses without a legal presence in China.
+So you’ve set your mind to expand into the lucrative and enormous Chinese market but aren’t sure how to advertise in China.
+Marketing in China isn’t as straightforward as in other countries, but it's possible for anyone willing to learn, even businesses without a legal presence in China.

 In the past decade, the Chinese advertising market has shifted from traditional advertising towards online advertising.
 Businesses have started to focus heavily on social media marketing in China.
 However, the region has no Google, no Facebook, no WhatsApp and limited use of platforms like Linkedin that we’re all accustomed to using for highly targeted advertising campaigns.
 So given that you’re restricted to Chinese platforms, how do you know which ones are right for your business and your buyer personas?
 How much does it cost to advertise in China?

 #1 Baidu Marketing

-Baidu is considered the Google of China, with the majority of all search traffic, and leads the pack in terms of advertising options.
+Baidu is considered the Google of China and is, of course, #1 on our list of advertising options.
 While Baidu PPC is not as advanced and mature as Google AdWords, Baidu is possibly the best advertising platform to start with because you can reliably target specific keywords and keep tight control of your budget.
 This means your ads will show in front of the right people at the right time (when they are actively searching for you!).
 Baidu is also constantly rolling out new updates for continuous growth and improvement of the platform.

 Who’s it for?

-Baidu minimum account deposits start at RMB 20,000 (USD 3,129) but can be as low as RMB 6,000 (USD 934) if you go through a Baidu registered agency.
+Baidu account deposits start at a minimum of RMB 20,000 (USD 3,129) but can be as low as RMB 6,000 (USD 934) if you go through a Baidu registered agency.
 Costs differ depending on where you open your account.
 Please have a look at our price comparison to make an informed decision.

 This deposit you can spend as you like after getting set up.
 You will need to spend a minimum of around RMB 50 per day (USD 8), and depending on your keywords and competition, this could be a lot more.
 But on average, Baidu is much cheaper than Google Adwords in terms of CPC.
 We recommend that most niche businesses budget around RMB 3,000 a month (USD 469) to run enough ads to get significant data.
 In addition, Baidu agencies usually charge an account set up fee, the fee for new creative content and a monthly management fee.
 Get a full breakdown of all the Baidu costs and deposit promotions here.